 • Before work begins, inform your subcontractors, licensed hauler(s), and the processors and/or reuse facilities receiving the construction and demolition debris about the Ordinance requirements.
 Confirm they will provide you with the tons of construction and demolition debris landfilled and diverted from the job site.

 • Throughout the project, collect all weight tickets to track your recycling and landfilling rates.
-Use this weight ticket summary spreadsheet (.xls) to calculate the tons landfilled and tons diverted.
+Use this weight ticket organizer spreadsheet (.xls) to calculate the tons landfilled and tons diverted.
 This is not required if all construction and demolition materials were sent to one location and a weight ticket summary was provided.

 3. Submit a recycling report